brohd11/GDScript_Syntax_Highlight/README.md

 # GDSCript Syntax Highlight

 ## Fork of DinDeprecated's fork.
 Updated for Godot 4.0, and can handle more of the syntax.
 Unsure of performance, a few more rules were added.
-Updated to Hihglightjs 11, though some may still be outdated, I'm not that familiar with it!
+Updated to Highlightjs 11, though some may still be outdated, I'm not that familiar with it!

 ### Usage
 Used to highlight GDScript syntax on HTML.